sassoftware/covid-19-sas/README.md

 * [Data sources for COVID-19 reporting](#data-sources-for-covid-19-reporting)

 To use the work in these projects, a SAS environment is required.
 Refer to the documentation for each project to learn more about the SAS system requirements.

+This project is also the engine for an interactive visual interface available at https://www.sas.com/en_us/trials/software/epidemiological-scenario-analysis/form.html  The web-based interface does not require a local SAS environment.

 ## SIR & SEIR Modeling (with Cleveland Clinic)